Arbitrary precision integers in TensorFlow.

 Setting up a development environment on macOS is a little more involved since we cannot use a docker container.
 We need four things:

-brew tap bazelbuild/tap brew install bazelbuild/tap/bazel brew install gmp brew install mmv
+brew tap bazelbuild/tap brew extract bazel bazelbuild/tap --version 0.26.1 brew install gmp brew install mmv

 The remaining PyPI packages can then be installed using:

 Run the tests on Ubuntu by running the

 make test command inside of a docker container.
 Right now, the docker container doesn't exist on docker hub yet so we must first build it: